gravitational/monitoring-app/README.md

 # Gravity Cluster Monitoring

-This gravity app provides an InfluxDB, Heapster + Grafana based monitoring system.
-Also provided is a Kapacitor deployment, for alerting.

-## Overview

-As alluded to, there are 4 main components in the monitoring system: InfluxDB, Heapster, Grafana and Kapacitor.

-### InfluxDB

-InfluxDB is the main data store for current + future monitoring time series data.
-It provides the service `influxdb.monitoring.svc.cluster.local`.

-### Heapster

-Heapster monitors Kubernetes components and reports statistics and information to InfluxDB about nodes and pods.

-### Grafana

-Grafana is the dashboard system that provides visualization information on all the information stored in InfluxDB.
-It is exposed as the service `grafana.monitoring.svc.cluster.local`.
-Grafana credentials are generated during initial installation and placed into a Secret `grafana` in `monitoring` namespace.

-### Kapacitor

-Kapacitor is the alerting system, that streams data from InfluxDB and sends alerts as configured by the end user.
-It exposes the service `kapacitor.monitoring.svc.cluster.local`.
+[Gravity](https://github.com/gravitational/gravity)'s Monitoring Application provides a [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/grafana/) based monitoring system.

 ## Grafana integration

 This app is shipped with two pre-configured Grafana dashboards providing machine- and pod-level overview of the installed site.
-Grafana UI is integrated with Gravity control panel.
-To view dashboards once the site is up and running, navigate to that site's `Monitoring` page.
+The Grafana UI is integrated with Gravity control panel.
+To view dashboards, navigate to that site's `Monitoring` page.

-Grafana is configured with anonymous mode which allows anyone logged into Gravity OpsCenter (or site) to use it.
+Grafana is configured with anonymous mode which allows anyone logged into the Gravity WebUI to use it.

 In development (sites installed with virsh locally) the anonymous mode has full Admin permissions that allows creating new and modifying existing dashboards which is convenient for development.